task123/sim_db/doc/source/tips_and_recommendations.rst

 * **sim_db** commands can be called from the directory where **sim_db** is included (the top directory of your project) or any of its subdirectories.
 (Provided that ``$ make`` have been run in 'sim_db/'.)

-* If one do not wish to include **sim_db** in the top directory of your project, one can add in in a subdirectory and add a text file named '.sim_db' in the top directory with a path to the locaton of the '*sim_db/*' directory.
+* If one do not wish to include **sim_db** in the top directory of your project, one can add in in a subdirectory and add a text file named '.sim_db' in the top directory with a path to the locaton of the '*sim_db/*' directory. ('*root/...*' will be replace with '*sim_db/..*' reguardless.)

 * If the ``sim_db`` directory is moved, the `` python generate_commands.py `` should be run again to add the new location to the path in the '~/.bash_rc' or '~/.bash_profile' file.
 One can also remove the old path.